 After viewing my results and also testing out plausible variations in the inputs, these stuck out as the main conclusions.

 - Milk is essentially unobjectionable.
-Even after estimating cross-price elasticity effects and environmental damage, the impact of milk is negligible and the sign is unclear.
+Even after estimating cross-price elasticity effects and environmental damage, the impact of milk is comparatively negligible.
 In fact the well-being of the consumer, not included in this model, may outweigh the other effects of the product.
 (Veal production is so low that marginal milk production should do nothing to change it; Compassion, by the Pound points out the massive fall in veal production over time.)
 The EA community should not push veganism except insofar as a milk exception is considered weird and difficult to communicate.

 - The beef+milk+plants diet that is often suggested as an easy way to reduce animal suffering should be dropped.
 Even under fairly conservative assumptions about long run climate change and social utility, the costs of beef are higher than some other animal products.
 A regular vegetarian diet appears to be generally better, and there is substantial uncertainty over whether beef or chicken is better.
 A more plausible set of inputs (the defaults in this spreadsheet) ranks beef near the bottom, and things get astronomically worse if we drop the Doomsday Argument in favor of a simpler direct estimate of future social utility.